-This Plan provides for up to 316 dwellings to be developed in Debenham between 2016 and 2036.
+It is estimated that this Plan can provide around 316 dwellings to be developed in Debenham between 2016 and 2036.
+The actual number of homes to be built will be subject to detailed site assessments of the allocated sites based on the relevant policies in the development plan.
 This growth will be met through the allocation of the following sites:

-- 1. Land north of Ipswich Road (DEB 3) providing up to 140 dwellings. - 2.
-Land south of Low Road (DEB 4) providing up to 35 dwellings. - 3.
-Land east of Aspall Road (DEB 5) providing up to 87 dwellings. - 4.
-Windfall allowance of 54.
+- 1. Land north of Ipswich Road (DEB 3) providing an estimated 60-140 dwellings; - 2.
+Land south of Low Road (DEB 4) providing an estimated 15-35 dwellings; - 3.
+Land east of Aspall Road (DEB 5) providing an estimated 37-87 dwellings;